jcdelsazg/test-cecotec/README.md

 3. Assets -> This folder is for adding the different assets as images...
 4. Package.json -> In this file are the dependencies for the project

+In the branch master are all the functionality of the APP.
+In the repository all the features branch are not deleted and can clone or download too.

 ## Available Scripts

 In the project directory, you can run: